Set Google Drive Daily Backup with 2 Free Ways

 For Windows 32-bit type: "C:\Program Files\Google\Drive\googledrivesync.exe"

 For Windows 64-bit type: "C:\Program Files (x86)\Google\Drive\googledrivesync.exe"

 Step 8.
-Return to the Create Task window, where you can view the details of the action, and then click OK to start Google Drive daily backup and sync.
+Return to the Create Task window, where you can view the details of the action, and then click OK to start Google Drive daily backup.

 You may also notice that the steps in the above method are cumbersome.
-In fact, some free third-party tools also provide the function of automatically backing up Google Drive.
+In fact, some free cloud backup service also provide the function to automatically backup files to Google Drive.
 CBackup is worth a try.
-We found that this tool can set up local files to be backed up to Google Drive in simpler steps.
+We found this tool can set up local files to be backed up to Google Drive in simpler steps.
 You can also set the period, daily/weekly/monthly.

 If you want to try, you can follow the steps below to set up automatic backup files to Google Drive.